Canon 2000D vs Nikon D5300

 It is notable that the D5300 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 2000D does not feature such a mic input.

 So what is the bottom line?
 Which of the two cameras – the Canon 2000D or the Nikon D5300 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 2000D: